Paul Teste

-Paul Marcel Teste (2 October 1892 – 13 June 1925) was a French Navy officer aviator, notable for the first aeronaval landing of the French Navy aboard the Béarn.
+Paul Marcel Teste (2 October 1892 – 13 June 1925) was a French Navy officer and aviation pioneer, notable for making France's first landing of an airplane aboard a ship.
+He was an advocate of the acquisition of aircraft carriers by the French Navy.

-Life
+Biography

-Teste was born at Lorient, into a naval family, and entered the École Navale in 1909, aged 17.
-He was made a midshipman in 1911, and was promoted to enseigne de vaisseau 2e classe in 1912.
+Early life and career

-Teste joined the Aviation Navale in 1917.
-He was shot down on the 26 May and was taken prisoner in Karlsruhe.
-After a first unsuccessful escape attempt, he managed to rejoin France in January 1918.
+Teste was born into a naval family at Lorient, France, on 2 October 1892 and entered the French naval academy, the École navale, in 1909, aged 17.
+He became a midshipman in 1911, and was promoted to enseigne de vaisseau 2e classe (ship-of-the-line ensign second class) in 1912.
+After graduation, he first served aboard the depot ship then took part in a hydrographic survey cruise off Madagascar aboard the old ironclad from 1912 to 1913.